dpascuso/divulgacio_nuclear/README.md

 # divulgacio_nuclear

+Welcome to the "Nuclis Líquids" outreach activity repository!

+The atomic nucleus is a fascinating system made up of protons and neutrons, bound together by the strong interaction.
+Despite the complexity of these systems, there are models that allow us to understand their characteristics based on very simple principles.
+In this online activity, aimed at high school students, we invite you to explore one of these models - the Liquid Drop Model.

+Through interactive simulations and guided exercises, you will learn about the basic properties of atomic nuclei, such as their binding energy, stability, and fission.
+You will also have the opportunity to compare the predictions of the model with experimental data and to discuss its limitations and extensions.

+This repository contains all the resources needed to run the activity, including the source code of the simulations, the instructions for the exercises, and the presentation slides.
+We hope that you will find this activity both informative and engaging, and that it will inspire you to further explore the fascinating world of nuclear physics.

+This activity is in Catalan as it was originally designed for outreach activities in Catalan institutes and events.

 Activitat de divulgació per l'ICCUB sota l'assignatura de Pràctiques d'Empresa a la UB sota la tutela del Dr. Arnau Rios Huguet.

 Pel context teòric necessari per desenvolupar les activitats podeu consultar l'arxiu adjunt a les activitats anomenat "Instruccions_Divulgacio_Nuclear.pdf" i/ó el següent video: